cuttlefishh/papers/README.md

 ## vibrio-fischeri-transcriptomics/

-Thompson et al., "Transcriptional characterization of Vibrio fischeri during colonization of juvenile Euprymna scolopes", in prep.
+Thompson et al., "Transcriptional characterization of _Vibrio fischeri_ during colonization of juvenile _Euprymna scolopes_", in prep.

 Code retrieved from local directory `$HOME/vibrio/` using above commands to select files with extensions .sh, .pl, .py, and .R.